twilightscapes/nofuckintime/src/content/posts/mystery3021.md

 comments: "1"
 shareable: "1"
 underlayImage: /assets/transparent.png
-featuredImage: /assets/default-image.jpg
+featuredImage: /assets/Experiences-Header-7.jpg
 svgImage: /assets/MysteryScience3000.svg
 nftlink: ""
 nftdrop: ""
 ---
 Seeing as this is my frist post !1!, woot, woot!

 Sorry, I've always wanted to do that, lol.
-This piece was completely chosen as First Post because this fantastic show was in a lot of ways the pioneering inspiration that made this site possible.
+This VidSock was completely chosen as First Post because this fantastic television show was in a lot of ways the pioneering inspiration that made this site possible.

-So, this is sort of my own tribute to the Great Mystery Science Theater 3000 show.
+So, this is sort of my own tribute to the Great Mystery Science Theater 3000 tv show.

 Enjoy the show!